Our Blog

 Read More

-Fatigue and Truck Accidents
+How Driver Fatigue Causes Truck Accidents

 Overwork, in one form or another, often causes truck accidents.
 Fatigued truck drivers cause almost 20 percent of the large truck crashes in South Carolina.
 Fatigued driver impairment ranges from clouded judgment and slow motor skills to literally falling asleep at the wheel.
 Both ends of the spectrum are dangerous.
 Large trucks are so…